thomas-xin/hyperchoron/README.md

 - `hyperchoron -i input.mid -o output.litematic`

 Converting a recursively nested .7z archive of .xm files into a MIDI file, stacking them together as if they were individual instrument parts:
-- `hyperchoron -i input.7z -x L -o output.litematic`
+- `hyperchoron -i input.7z -x L -o output.mid`

 Converting all elements (of various file types) from the folder of example inputs into .skysheet keeping their original filenames otherwise, placing them into a new folder:
 - `hyperchoron -i examples/input -a -f skysheet -o examples/skysheet/`